montana bird distribution -- MBD

 Back to Top

-The new 7th edition of P.D.
+The 7th edition of P.D.
 Skaar’s Montana Bird Distribution was released in June 2012.
 This book is an excellent companion to a field guide because it shows where birds are found in Montana: for every bird species ever observed in the state, maps show breeding and wintering areas.
-The new edition contains maps for all 427 bird species ever observed in the state.
+The new edition contains maps for 427 bird species observed in the state.
 For more information about this book, including sample pages, click HERE.

 With this book, comes a new 2012 Bird Checklist.
 Paper copies of the checklist are available from the Montana Audubon office.
 However, if you want a copy immediately, download it HERE.